akka/akka/akka-docs/src/main/paradox/typed/actors.md

   version=$akka.version$
 }

-Both the Java and Scala DSLs of Akka modules bundled in the same JAR.
+Both the Java and Scala DSLs of Akka modules are bundled in the same JAR.
 For a smooth development experience, when using an IDE such as Eclipse or IntelliJ, you can disable the auto-importer from suggesting `javadsl` imports when working in Scala, or viceversa.
 See @ref:[IDE Tips](../additional/ide.md).